 People love or hate Worcestershire sauce.
 There aren’t too many fence-sitters.

 You don’t have to drink to store alcohol for emergencies.
 It has a special place in every pantry as a barter item, cleaning agent, and painkiller.

-When it comes to bartering in the post-apocalypse, hard alcohol is a valued trade item up there with ammo, salt, and sugar.
+When bartering in the post-apocalypse, hard alcohol is a valued trade item, along with ammo, salt, and sugar.

 #11 Flour (5 to 10 years)

 Flour is easier to make food from than wheat because the grain is already milled.
 White or bleached flour has many uses for baking to make a staple bread and as an additive to stew and soup to thicken.

 White bleached flour has the longest shelf life.
 Whole wheat flour is not ideal for emergency food storage because it should be refrigerated and has a 3 to 6 months shelf life.

 Ready Squirrel article, Flour or Wheat: Maximum Shelf-life